 Then let’s go forth!

-My prayer: God, Your Word is precious.
+God, Your Word is precious.
 Enable me to grasp and apply this and the rest of my days.
 Amen